How to reach this Source

 Register or login to get access to full profiles, including contact information.

-Azadeh Shahshahani is Legal & Advocacy Director with Project South.
-Azadeh has worked for a number of years in the Southeast to protect the human rights of immigrants and Muslim, Middle Eastern, and South Asian communities.
+Azadeh Shahshahani is Legal & Advocacy Director at Project South.
+Azadeh has worked for a number of years in the U.S. South to protect and defend immigrants and Muslim, Middle Eastern, and South Asian communities.
 She previously served as National Security/Immigrants’ Rights Project Director with the ACLU of Georgia.
-Azadeh is a past president of the National Lawyers Guild.
-Through the NLG, Azadeh has participated in international delegations, including to post-revolutionary Tunisia and Egypt, a delegation focused on the situation of Palestinian political prisoners, and election monitoring delegations to Venezuela and Honduras.
-She has also served as a member of the jury in people’s tribunals on Mexico, the Philippines, and Brazil.
-Azadeh also serves as Chair of Georgia Detention Watch, Co-chair of the US Human Rights Network Working Group on National Security, and on the Advisory Council of the American Association of Jurists.
+Azadeh is a past president of the National Lawyers Guild and currently serves on the Advisory Council of the American Association of Jurists.
+Azadeh is active in support of social justice movements in the Global South and has served as a trial monitor in Turkey, an election monitor in Venezuela and Honduras, and as a member of the jury in people’s tribunals on Mexico, the Philippines, and Brazil.
+She has also participated in international fact-finding delegations to post-revolutionary Tunisia and Egypt as well as a delegation focused on the situation of Palestinian political prisoners.
 She is the author or editor of several human rights reports, including a 2017 report titled “Imprisoned Justice: Inside Two Georgia Immigrant Detention Centers,” as well as law review articles and book chapters focused on racial profiling, immigrants’ rights, and surveillance of Muslim-Americans.
-Her work has also appeared in the Guardian, the Nation, MSNBC, Aljazeera, the Atlanta Journal Constitution, and the Huffington Post, among others.
+Her writings have appeared in the Guardian, the Nation, MSNBC, USA Today, Aljazeera, and the Huffington Post, among others.

 Azadeh received her JD from the University of Michigan Law School where she was Article Editor for The Michigan Journal of International Law.
 She also has a Master’s in Modern Middle Eastern and North African Studies from the University of Michigan.
-Azadeh is the recipient of the 2016 Georgia WAND Peace and Justice Award, American Immigration Lawyers Association 2012 Advocacy Award, and the University of Georgia Law School 2009 Equal Justice Foundation Public Interest Practitioner Award.
-She has been recognized as one of 100 Influential Georgia Muslims and as an attorney who is “On the Rise” by the Fulton County Daily Report.
-In 2016, Azadeh was chosen by the Mundo Hispanico Newspaper as an Outstanding Person of the Year for her activism on behalf of the Latino community and defending the rights of immigrants in Georgia.
+Azadeh is the recipient of the 2018 Emory Law School Outstanding Leadership in the Public Interest Award, the 2018 Distinguished Leader Award from the Fulton County Daily Report, the 2017 US Human Rights Network Human Rights Movement Builder Award, the American Immigration Lawyers Association 2012 Advocacy Award, and the University of Georgia Law School 2009 Equal Justice Foundation Public Interest Practitioner Award, among several others.
+She has also been recognized as an Abolitionist by the Antiracist Research and Policy Center at American University & the Frederick Douglass Family Initiatives, and as one of Atlanta’s 500 Most Powerful Leaders by Atlanta Magazine.
+In 2016, Azadeh was chosen by the Mundo Hispanico Newspaper as an Outstanding Person of the Year for defending the rights of immigrants in Georgia.
+In 2017, she was chosen by Georgia Trend Magazine as one of the 40 under 40 notable Georgians.

 - Hate Crimes and Violence